 How to help a loved one in addiction

-Often, when someone is in the depths of addiction to drugs, addiction to alcohol or addiction to gambling, it is their family and friends who feel the brunt of the problem.
+Often, when someone is in the depths of addiction to drugs or alcohol, it is their family and friends who feel the brunt of the problem.

 Family members or friends can experience a range of emotions: sadness, anger, guilt, shock, shame and even grief and loss.